joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 ### Add needed submodules

-This project will need LWIP, LAN8742 and Zenoh-Pico, so we will add as submodule for the project.
+This project requires **LWIP**, **LAN8742**, and **Zenoh-Pico**, which will be added as submodules.
+To include these dependencies, follow the steps below:
-To do so follow these steps:

-1. Create a folder within the firmware folder called `Lib`
+1. Create a directory named `Lib` inside the `firmware` folder.
-2. Open a terminal and navigate to the `firmware/Lib` folder
+2. Open a terminal and navigate to the `firmware/Lib` directory.
-3. Run the following commands:
+3. Execute the following commands:

-TODO: Add note to use custom branch while the PR is not merged on zenoh-pico
+> **Note:** Until the pull request is merged in the official Zenoh-Pico repository, be sure to use the appropriate custom branch.

 ```bash
 git submodule add git@github.com:STMicroelectronics/stm32-mw-lwip.git